 ORGANIST/CHOIR DIRECTOR St. Luke Lutheran Church, Williamsport, PA seeks a part-time organist/choir director for playing Sunday morning and other services along with leading the church choir.
 Those interested in the position should contact St. Luke Church office at firstname.lastname@example.org or 570-323 -7309 for an application and full job description.

 Greater Lycoming CROP Walk Sunday, October 11, 2020 at 1:00 P.M.
 Masks and Social Distancing Required The Williamsport walk begins at St. Mark’s Lutheran Church, 142 Market Street, Williamsport …with 3, 6 and 9 mile routes along the river walk.
 Or design a walk of your own.
 Look for more information to come….. and keep checking our Facebook page for updates.

 Return to Worship Plan: St Luke Lutheran Church

 What we’re asking you to do:

-• Please wear a mask into and out of the church.
+• Mask are required at all times.
 If you do not bring a mask with you, one will be provided.

 • Please do not sing upon our initial return.
 This was as hard a decision to make as it is to hear, but most experts are saying that group singing increases the chances of transmission exponentially.
 It is believed that singing was the major factor in those instances where churches in other states have opened and re-closed due to multiple cases of the virus among their members who were in attendance.